turingschool-projects/kwk-level3-swift/sessions/classes_objects_slides.markdown

 ^ Inside the code block of the class, we can add functions!
-This means that every object created from a class, will have access to this function.
+This means that every object created from a class, will have **access** to this function.
 Let's write one so we can see it in action.
+ACCESS -- allowed to use in this case
 <Move to Xcode to model>
 MODEL: write a function `writeCode() { }` inside the code block, print a string of "\(name) is busy writing code!"
 Go back to main.swift, call newStudent.writeCode() and `cmd + r`!
 You should see a sentence printed to the console.